JuliaCon/proceedings-review/.buffy/templates/reviewer_checklist.md

 ### Paper format

-- [ ] **Authors:** Does the `paper.tex` file include a list of authors with their affiliations?
+- [ ] **Authors:** Does the `paper.pdf` file include a list of authors with their affiliations?
-- [ ] **A statement of need:** Does the paper have a section titled 'Statement of need' that clearly states what problems the software is designed to solve, who the target audience is, and its relation to other work?
+- [ ] **A statement of need:** Does the paper clearly state what problems it is designed to solve, who the target audience is, and its relation to other work?
 - [ ] **References:**  Do all archival references that should have a DOI list one (e.g., papers, datasets, software)?

 ### Content